ipkn/dumpable/README.md

       dvector<student> students;
     };
     ```
-  2. Fill data and dump to stream.
+  2. Fill data and dump to a file.

     ```cpp
     // building sample data